seungjaeryanlee/endtoend.ai/_pages/slowpapers.md

     image_url: /papers/covers/neural-fitted-q-iteration.png
 ---

-**Slow Papers** is a series of posts that summarize important papers in machine learning and deep learning.
-With Slow Papers, you will be able to gain a fundamental understanding of the papers behind important theoretical and practical results in machine learning and deep learning.
+**Slow Papers** is a series of posts that explain important papers in machine learning and deep learning.
+With Slow Papers, you will be able to gain a deep understanding of the papers behind important theoretical and practical results in machine learning and deep learning.